ElliottMetzler/the-manhattan-project/README.md

 From this output we can make a few interesting observations.
-First, there is a negative coefficient on the coefficient for number of ingredients and we can interpret it as follows: An additional ingredient leads to an expected decrease in 0.155 ounces of alcohol per dollar.
+First, the negative coefficient for number of ingredients can interpret it as follows: An additional ingredient leads to an expected decrease in 0.155 ounces of alcohol per dollar.
+This makes sense if we consider that the liquors showed very low negative correlations, so increasing an ingredient will lead to a non-alcoholic ingredient being added in most cases.
+This will result in a dilution of the total alcohol content.
+Since ingredients cost money, this will reduce the ounces of alcohol per dollar.
+Next, we see a positive coefficient for ounces of alcohol.
+On average, an increase in one ounce of alcohol leads to an increase in 0.52 ounces of alcohol per dollar, ceteris paribus.
+This is the result of a combination of factors including average abv of liquor ingredients and average abv of cocktails.
+Lastly, we come to our independent variable of interest, which does ot

 ## Conclusion